-The EU GDPR (General Data Protection Regulation) went into effect in May of 2018, and applies to any business – anywhere – that collects any personally identifiable data.
+The EU GDPR and the UK GDPR (General Data Protection Regulation) apply to any business – arguably anywhere – that collects any personally identifiable data.
 And personally identifiable data also includes things from which identity can be derived, such as, for example, an IP address.

 In other words, it applies to pretty much any business, collecting pretty much any data.

-Because here’s the thing – you really have no way of knowing whether someone with whom you are interacting online is actually in the EU or not.
-Sure, you could do IP address geolocation, but not only is that not always 100% accurate, and not only can it can be (and often is) spoofed, but the very act itself arguably violates GDPR!
+Because here’s the thing – you really have no way of knowing whether someone with whom you are interacting online is actually in the EU or UK or not.
+(The UK adopted their own UK GDPR after Brexit.)
+Sure, you could do IP address geolocation, but not only is that not always 100% accurate, and not only can it be spoofed, but the very act itself arguably violates GDPR!
 GDPR specifically calls out IP addresses in its prefatory language, saying that “Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.”

 Or, if you are a brick & mortar shop, you could only collect personal data from people who come into your store, in person.
-But even then, there is no real way of knowing if, for example, the email address they are giving you is theirs and only theirs, or actually the email address of someone sitting in – you guessed it – the EU.
+But even then, there is no real way of knowing if, for example, the email address they are giving you is theirs and only theirs, or actually the email address of someone sitting in – you guessed it – the EU or UK.

 Or heck, they might even be someone headquartered in the U.S., giving you a U.S. address, but while they are in midflight over an EU country!

-Even GDPR itself is cagey, if not downright vague, about when you might get in trouble for using data acquired from someone that you thought wasn’t in the EU during the time of acquisition.
-It doesn’t spell out “citizen” or “resident” of the EU, but rather talks about “data subjects” (natural individual persons – ‘natural’ as contrasted to ‘legal’ entities).
-It says it applies to those data subjects “in the Union” (the EU) but it doesn’t actually spell out what “in the Union” means, and interpretation could include “anchored in the Union”, such as a telephone number that is anchored in the EU, or an email address that is anchored in the EU.
+Even GDPR itself is cagey, if not downright vague, about when you might get in trouble for using data acquired from someone that you thought wasn’t in the EU or UK during the time of acquisition.
+It doesn’t spell out “citizen” or “resident” of the EU/UK, but rather talks about “data subjects” (natural individual persons – ‘natural’ as contrasted to ‘legal’ entities).
+It says it applies to those data subjects “in the Union” (the EU) or UK, but it doesn’t actually spell out what “in the Union” means, and interpretation could include “anchored in the Union”, such as a telephone number that is anchored in the EU or UK, or an email address that is anchored in the EU or UK.

 Finally, there is a clear prohibition against ‘profiling’, meaning using automation to determine certain information about a data subject, including location.

-This means that in order to confirm that your data subject (the individual whose data you are collecting) is not in the Union at the time of data acquisition, you have to manually confirm it with them, and you have to hope that they are being truthful, and that no data they are giving you is anchored in the Union.
+This means that in order to confirm that your data subject (the individual whose data you are collecting) is not in the European Union or the UK at the time of data acquisition, you have to manually confirm it with them, and you have to hope that they are being truthful, and that no data they are giving you is tied to the EU or UK.